jeeberhardt/mobius/docs/source/non_standard.rst

 As you can see, while we didn't completely nail it, we got extremely close!
 The closest sequence discovered bears a Tanimoto score of 0.922 when compared with the target sequence.
-This result is encouraging as it illustrates that the method is effective.
+This result is encouraging as it illustrates that the method is working.
 However, it also highlights that there's still room for significant improvements.
 Let's consider this a successful starting point and a call to further optimize our approach!